Google Chrome Engineer Says Windows Defender 'the Only Well Behaved Antivirus', Cites 'Tons of Empirical Data'

 The problem is that every company other than Microsoft has a built in conflict of interest.
 The AV software companies profit motives are not aligned with providing a good user experience.
 A good anti-virus system should be nearly invisible.
 Hard to convince customers to pony up a lot of money for security software unless you are always in their face and an anti-malware system that does this inherently results a bad product.
 Worse they have to keep tacking on extra "features" and products to convince customers their product is better than the next guys.
 Their business model is based on scaring customers so they buy their product based on perceptions rather than actually keeping them safe.

-Least effective too (Score:3)
+Least effective too (Score:4, Informative)

 It's probably the "best-behaved" because it is one of the least effective anti-virus.
 It has terrible detection rates compared to its competitors.
 The other anti-virus programs may be pushier and embed themselves deeper into the host system, but that's necessary in order for them to (try to) root out the infections.